-Environmental friendliness and metal manufacturing aren’t two realities you generally speak of in the same breath.
-After all, the forging fires and spark-zapped smokescreen that characterize this industry’s existence aren’t typically conducive to green pursuits.
-By some estimates, the production of steel—from extracting the iron ore to smelting the steel itself—accounts for more than three percent of global carbon dioxide emissions.
+Environmental friendliness and metal manufacturing aren't two realities you generally speak of in the same breath.
+After all, the forging fires and spark-zapped smokescreen that characterize this industry's existence aren't typically conducive to green pursuits.
+By some estimates, steel production—from extracting the iron ore to smelting the steel itself—accounts for more than three percent of global carbon dioxide emissions.

 But this is a globe that's on an evolutionary path.
 New technologies are making the production of metal products less harmful to their surroundings.
 And the products being forged are more sustainable than their predecessors.

 Here's a highlight reel of why we should feel hopeful about metal production and the world.

 Increasingly, metal-forging businesses are adopting manufacturing processes that incorporate eco-friendly welding techniques, like vacuum soldering, friction welding, and diffusive welding.

 Some metal manufacturers get the green nod not for the way they manufacture their products, but for the end game of what they produce—i.e., a metal that can help support green technology.

 In an effort to reduce their impact on the environment, the Canadian government has a raft of incentives for metal fabrication companies that switch to green initiatives.

 That the metal fabrication and welding industries are making a global shift to operate in a more environmentally conscientious manner makes them a selling point for ecologically conscious young folks considering a career.
 The U.S. Bureau of Labor Statistics has predicted that sheet metal workers' employment will grow seven percent between 2014 and 2024.

 The green initiatives that regularly attract attention for being more sustainable alternatives to the legacy bad guys—think natural gas pipelines and solar panels—actually require an abundance of metal to function.